P?=NP as minimization of degree 4 polynomial, integration or Grassmann number problem, and new graph isomorphism problem approaches: Subset Sum as hyperplane/sphere intersection or integration problem

 thanks to cancellations due to alternating signs: the only non-vanishing terms are those having even numbers of all appearances while expanding the power.
-The relation for higher powers can be analogously found, but it becomes more complicated, for example:
+The relation for higher powers can be analogously found (Mathematica source below), but it becomes more complicated, for example:

 We see formulas similar to those relating cumulants with central moments.
 This is not a coincidence as uniform probability distribution on $X$ (with multiplicities) is sum of binary random variables.
 Cumulants of $i$-th variable are coefficients of Maclaurin series of $\ln((e^{t y_i}+e^{-t y_i})/2)$, and they are additive for independent random variables, so cumulants for $X$ are sums of the original ones.
 The question is if we can effectively use these cumulants to find probability of zero?
 Or expected value of a function divergent in 0 like $1/x^2$ (or e.g. $\ln(x)=\lim_{n\to 0} (x^n-1)/n$ replica trick), for which analytic formula would allow to test if $0\in X$.